Ankle Sprains

 How your Podiatrist can help

 Your Podiatrist will start by assessing the extent of your injury to know how to best direct treatment.
-If it is suspected that you have subsequently injured your fibula or another bone during the sprain, you may be referred for an x-ray and ultrasound to assess both the bony damage and the integrity of your ligaments.
-Your Podiatrist may then implement various best-practice techniques appropriate for the severity of your sprain, including:
+If it is suspected that you have subsequently injured a bone during the sprain (such as your fibula), you may be referred for an x-ray and ultrasound to assess both the bony damage and the integrity of your ligaments.
+Your Podiatrist may then:

-• Help identify the cause of your sprain and discuss how you can help prevent it in the future, i.e. by using ankle braces during sport
+Help identify the cause of your sprain and discuss how you can help prevent it in the future

-Surgery should only be considered when the ankle sprain does not respond to the above treatments, and exercise-based treatments (strengthening programme) have been tried.
+Surgery is generally not required and should only be considered when the ankle sprain does not respond to the above treatments.

 Need a trusted Podiatrist in your area that can help? click here